Is The Sugar In Fruit Bad For Your Bones?

 Sugar also cripples your ability to successfully break down and neutralize foreign matter like bacteria and pathogens, therefore weakening your immune system.2 It also competes with Vitamin C, utilizing the same pathways in and out of cells, effectively blocking this immune-supporting nutrient.

 Most pressingly for Savers, sugar robs your bones of the minerals necessary for bone remodeling that keep bones resilient and young.
 Calcium, copper, and magnesium– all essential for the creation of new bone– are each impeded by sugar.
 3,4,5

 Considering how devastating sugar is to your body, sugary foods, especially processed foods, should be avoided.
 But what about fruits?

 Fruits: Healthy Foods Or Sugary Temptation?

-From cherries to watermelons, pineapples to pears, most fruits are classified as Foundation Foods in the Save Our Bones Program.
+From cherries to watermelons, pineapples to pears, most fruits are classified as Foundation Foods in the Osteoporosis Reversal Program.
 That means they’re an essential part of maintaining a pH-balanced diet that provides your bones with the micronutrients they need to grow strong.
 Different fruits contain different beneficial compounds, but they’re bearers of antioxidants, flavonoids, potassium, vitamins, and minerals.
 Reams of research confirm that these phytonutrients, vitamins, and minerals increase bone density and improve overall health.6

 Bear in mind that the sugar in fruits is composed of fructose and glucose, just like table sugar or sucrose, but the ratios differ slightly.
 For sucrose the ratio is 50/50, and for most fruits, it’s 40/55, but with some variations.